xmartlabs/android-snapshot-publisher/README.md

 ## How to use it?

-The plugin defines some tasks to can be ran.
+The plugin defines some tasks that can be run.
-The naming convention is as follows: [action][Variant][Thing].
+The naming convention is as follows: [action][Variant][BuildType].
 For example, `publishSnapshotGooglePlayStagingRelease` will be generated if the app has a `staging` flavor and `release` build type.

 To find available tasks, run `./gradlew tasks` and look under the "Snapshot Publishing" section.

 The available tasks are:
-- `publishSnapshotFabric`: it'll publish a snapshot version in Fabric's Beta.
+- `publishSnapshotFabric[Variant][BuildType]`: it'll publish a snapshot version in Fabric's Beta.
-- `publishSnapshotGooglePlay`: it'll publish a snapshot version in Google Play.
+- `publishSnapshotGooglePlay[Variant][BuildType]`: it'll publish a snapshot version in Google Play.

 ## Getting involved